© Crown copyright 2021

-- breeding companies which have either no or a restricted number of breeders bound to it
+- breeding companies that have either no or a restricted number of breeders bound to it

 - breeders’ associations and organisations

-If you run a pig breeding business which does not have any members, you can apply to have your breeding operation recognised as a ‘private undertaking operating in a closed production system’.
+If you run a pig breeding business that does not have any members, you can apply to have your breeding operation recognised as a ‘private undertaking operating in a closed production system’.

-These companies are exempt from a number of rules which apply to other breeding programmes.
+These companies are exempt from some of the breeding programme rules.
 They do not:

 - have to inform breeders of changes to the breeding programme